 However, if a student is unable to complete a qualification in the allocated time frame, they may apply to request an enrolment extension period.
 Extensions are granted on a case by case basis and fees are payable as per the fees schedule.

-To apply for an extension the student must complete and submit a Student Course Amendment Form and make payment in full 2 weeks prior to the expected course completion date.
-Failure to do so, will result in course cancellation and the student will not be able to access the Moodle Online Learning account.
-If the student wishes to continue, they will be required to re-enrol (fees apply as per the fees schedule) in any units not yet completed and meet any competency gaps if there has been changes to the course content since initial enrolment.
+To apply for an extension the student must complete and submit a Student Course Amendment Form and make payment in full two (2) weeks prior to the expected course completion date.
+Failure to do so will result in course cancellation and the student will not be able to access the Moodle Online Learning account.
+If the student wishes to continue, they will be required to re-enrol (fees apply as per the fees schedule) in any units not yet completed and meet any competency gaps if there have been changes to the course content since initial enrolment.

 |ACM20121 Certificate II in Animal Care